I built a machine that turns AI papers into interactive explainers

 a figure inside the PPO explainer

 The clipped objective from PPO.
-Drag the ratio, flip the sign of the advantage, watch the gradient die outside the trust band.
-The concept tower is on the left.
+Drag the ratio, flip the sign of the advantage, watch the gradient go to zero outside the trust band.

 an explainer on a phone

-An explainer on a phone - verified badge and read time up top, the same figures inline.
+An explainer on a phone, the same figures inline.

 CLIP contrastive grid

 Every image scored against every caption.
-The bright diagonal is the real pairs CLIP learns to pull together; everything off it is an impostor it pushes apart.
-Flip the toggle and watch the softmax steer onto the diagonal.
+The bright diagonal is the real pairs CLIP pulls together; everything off it gets pushed apart.

 a Mamba block figure

 A Mamba block, broken down.
-There are well over a hundred of these custom figures across the library, all hand-drawable canvas, no charting library in sight.
+There are well over a hundred custom figures across the library, all hand-drawn canvas, no charting library.

 Where it’s going

-The bet underneath all of this is simple.
-The supply of papers is exploding and the supply of understanding is not, because understanding is bottlenecked on human teaching time, and there has never been enough of that to go around.
-If a machine can do the patient, checkable, figure-by-figure work of a good teacher - and verify itself harder than a tired human would - then the bottleneck moves.
+The supply of papers is exploding and the supply of understanding isn’t, because understanding is bottlenecked on teaching time.
+A machine that does the patient, figure-by-figure work of a good teacher and checks every claim against the source moves that bottleneck.